 Other characters maybe very particular and precise, witty, quiet, almost silent, warm and complementary, shy, withdrawn, with a stammer, or other speech impediments.

-This is hard to do consistently for every NPC but can adding flavour to a couple of key NPC’s will bring a game to life.
+This is hard to do consistently for every NPC but can adding flavor to a couple of key NPC’s will bring a game to life.

 Allow Character for Development and Growth